Rape Crisis England & Wales headline statistics 2017-18:

-- Rape Crisis Centres across our network responded to their highest ever number of helpline calls during the year - 202,666 in total, or nearly 4,000 a week.
+- Rape Crisis Centres across our network responded to over 179,000 helpline calls during the year.

-- The largest group that contact Rape Crisis Centres, now over half of service users (51%), is those who prefer to self-refer.
-This pattern has remained consistent over the past six years and continues to demonstrate the necessity for funded independent services.
+- The largest group that contact Rape Crisis Centres, over half of service users, are those who prefer to self-refer.
+This pattern has remained consistent over the past seven years and continues to demonstrate the necessity for funded independent services.

 - 93 per cent of service users were female.

-- Where age is known, 2,651 were aged 15 or under, an increase of 55% on last year; those aged under 25 represented 36% of service users.
-Over 30 times more children reported multiple assaults than last year - 904 compared with 29 in 2015-16.
+- Where age is known, 3,236 were aged 15 or under, an increase of 22% on last year; those aged under 25 represented 27% of service users.

-- The Rape Crisis England & Wales website received nearly 9 million hits during the year and an average of 32,765 unique visitors per month.
+- The Rape Crisis England & Wales website received over 12 million hits during the year - an increase of a third on 2016-17 - and an average of 46,850 unique visitors per month, a 43% rise from the previous year

 Here are some other key statistics about sexual violence: